Six Nations Rugby Union Betting 2018

 With the Autumn Internationals of 2017 fading from the memory, rugby union’s Northern Hemisphere prepares for the traditional start to the year with one of the sport’s oldest tournaments.
 The Six Nations is back with England looking to defend their trophy and the first round of matches for 2018 starts on February 3.

-With due respect to Italy, the remaining five countries will all feel that they have a chance this year after some positive results in 2017 but what do the bookies make of it all?
+With due respect to Italy, the remaining five countries will all feel that they have a chance this year after some positive results in 2017 but what do the online bookies make of it all?

 Reigning Champions England head the outright market and Eddie Jones’ side can be picked up at best odds of 4/5 with the majority of outlets including Paddy Power and BetBright.
 After an embarrassing exit in the last World Cup, the team has been transformed under Jones and the Australian coach will expect nothing less than another Six Nations victory in 2018.